-Oslo was named one of the 46 places to go in 2013 in the New York Times.
-Oslo’s numerous museums, parks and recreational activities, as well as its castles and rich Viking history, make it a great choice for a family-friendly trip.
+Oslo was named one of this year’s 52 Places to Go by the New York Times.
+Oslo’s numerous museums, parks, and recreational activities, as well as its castles and rich Viking history, make it a great choice for a family-friendly trip.
 Here are six fun things to do with kids while visiting the Nordic capital.

-2. Visit Vigeland Sculpture Park, the world’s largest sculpture park made by a singe artist.
-The beautifully manicured park has 192 sculptures by the artist Gustav Vigeland, including the ever popular The
+Vigeland Sculpture Park is the world’s largest sculpture park made by a single artist.
+The beautifully manicured park has 192 sculptures by the artist Gustav Vigeland, including the ever popular The Angry Boy statue.

 Please be sure to SHARE AND PIN for future reference.